MahanVeisi8/Diff-MOBO/src/Running_project.md

 the things we have to set here is:
 But be carefull:
 **The path's here should start with `../../..`.**
--   `docker_container_id`: the id of the docker container  of the openfoam ( make sure it has been started before running!)
+-   `docker_container_id`: the id of the docker container  of the openfoam ( make sure it has been started before running!).
--   `unet_checkpoint`: the path of the diffusion model's weigth that has been trained in the first stage
+-   `unet_checkpoint`: the path of the diffusion model's weigth that has been trained in the first stage.
 -   `[sampling][number_to_generate]`: how many number do we want to generate in the prestaging phases (typiically 1000).
 -   `[sampling][batch_size]`: for the prestaging phase, better be 128 or 256.
 -   `[process][num_cores]`: set the number of cores.